octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 The idea of the "*Data-Proxy*" pattern is pretty simple: separate the logic from the data into different smart contracts.
 Instead of duplicating and transfering the data into a new smart contract, we only update the logic smart contract.

 The first smart contract is the Data smart contract.
-It stores important data including the address and entrypoints of the Logic smart contract.
-It also plays a proxy role as any request always go through it first.
+It stores important data, including the address and entrypoints of the Logic smart contract.
+It also plays a proxy role as any request always goes through it first.
 It usually doesn't have a lot of functions.
 The mandatory functions set and retrieve its storage data (including new addresses for the new logic smart contracts).

 When you need to update the logic (e.g. new features; corrections...) you only deploy a new logic smart contract and update the Data smart contract storage with the new address.
 See below fig. 6 for an update of the Logic smart contract from version 1.0 to 2.1.:

 ![](../../static/img/tezos-basics/data-proxy.svg)
 <small className="figure">FIGURE 6: <i>Data-Proxy</i> pattern illustration.</small>

-Once the Data-Proxy architecture is in place, we can make the Data smart contract more dynamic with a Map pattern, and the Logic smart contract upgradable with a Lambda pattern.
+Once the Data-Proxy architecture is in place, we can make the Data smart contract more dynamic with a Map pattern and the Logic smart contract upgradable with a Lambda pattern.

 The idea we discribed is actually a basic form of [modular programming](https://en.wikipedia.org/wiki/Modular_programming).

 This pattern isn't limited to 2 smart contracts only.
-You can imagine various architectures, combining various patterns.
-For instance, you can imagine a central Data smart contract, and multiple upgradable other smart contracts revolving around it.
-This example implies a single point of failure in the Data smart contract, but there are other questions you should keep in mind, like access rights (to get and set data, to upgrade logic...).
+You can imagine various architectures combining various patterns.
+For instance, you can imagine a central Data smart contract and multiple upgradable other smart contracts revolving around it.
+This example implies a single point of failure in the Data smart contract, but there are other questions you should keep in mind, like access rights (to get and set data, to upgrade logic, etc.).

 These patterns aren't magical and just allow more flexibility.
 You still need to think about the best architecture for your *dapp*.
 Patterns can notably increase the deployment and *gaz* using fees.

 ## What have we learned so far?
-In this chapter, we discribed the Tezos smart contract's main components and properties and how they live themselves in its lifecycle.
-We also discribed how to construct Tezos smart contracts using different patterns to make evolving *dapps* and handle efficient *versioning*.
+In this chapter, we described the Tezos smart contract's main components and properties.
+We also described its lifecycle.
+We explained how to construct Tezos smart contracts using different patterns to make evolving *dapps* and handle efficient *versioning*.

-In next chapter, we will detail the Tezos consensus "*Liquid Proof-of-Stake*".
+In the next chapter, we will detail the Tezos consensus "*Liquid Proof-of-Stake*".